 - Membership Driven – The Alliance’s activities are driven by its members.

-- Develop Standards, Not Policy – The Working Teams of the Alliance develop standards that can be implemented at each member’s discretion.
+- Develop Standards, Not Policy – The Working Teams of the Alliance develop practices that can be implemented at each member’s discretion.

-- Incorporate Best Practices – The standards developed reflect standardization and streamlining of existing best practice activities as well as anticipated policies and practices.
+- Incorporate Best Practices – The practices shared and developed reflect standardization and streamlining of existing best practice activities as well as anticipated practices.

-- Broad Applicability – Standards are structured to be applicable to the electric utility industry as a whole.
+- Broad Applicability – Practices are structured to be applicable to the electric utility industry as a whole.

 The current membership of the Alliance includes: Ameren, Arizona Public Service Company, Bonneville Power Administration, Con Ed, Dominion Resources, DTE Energy, Duke Energy, Entergy, Eversource, Exelon, New York Power Authority, OGE Energy Corp, Pacific Gas & Electric, Salt River Project, San Diego Gas & Electric and Southern California Edison.
 Together, these electric utilities have over $150 billion dollars in combined revenue, serve over 85 million customers, provide service to 32 different states and have over $50 billion in non-fuel spend annually.